oatlog/oatlog/doc/planning_report/main.typ

 // #todo[rephrase as an extension of congruence closure?]

-An E-graph can be defined as a tuple $G = (U, H)$ where #footnote[This is a slightly modified definition from @egg.
-There is no direct concept of an "E-class", only E-class ids, an E-class exists implicitly based on the contents of H.]
+An e-graph can be defined as a tuple $G = (U, H)$ where #footnote[This is a slightly modified definition from @egg.
+There is no direct concept of an "e-class", only e-class ids, an e-class exists implicitly based on the contents of H.]
-- U is the union-find data structure over E-class ids, storing an equivalence relation.// $(equiv_id)$
+- U is the union-find data structure over e-class ids, storing an equivalence relation.// $(equiv_id)$
-- H is the hashcons, a map from E-nodes to E-class ids #footnote[This is the database].
+- H is the hashcons, a map from e-nodes to e-class ids #footnote[This is the database].
 // , providing functions union #footnote[In practice union mutates U in-place and both union and find is $approx O(1)$.] and find where
 //     - $"find"(U, a) = "find"(U, b) <==> a equiv_id b$
 //     - $U' = "union"(U, a, b) ==> "find"(U', a) = "find"(U', b)$
-//- Conceptually it also contains a map from E-class ids to an E-class,
+//- Conceptually it also contains a map from e-class ids to an e-class,
-//- M is a map from E-class ids to an E-class
+//- M is a map from e-class ids to an e-class
-- An E-class id is canonical iff $"find"(U, a) = a$ @egg
+- An e-class id is canonical iff $"find"(U, a) = a$ @egg
-- An E-node $n=f(a_1, a_2, ...)$ is canonical iff $n="canonicalize"(n)$ @egg where
+- An e-node $n=f(a_1, a_2, ...)$ is canonical iff $n="canonicalize"(n)$ @egg where
     - $"canonicalize"(f(a_1, a_2, ...)) = f("find"(U, a_1), "find"(U, a_2), ...)$
-// - An E-graph is canonical iff H only contains canonical E-nodes.
+// - An e-graph is canonical iff H only contains canonical e-nodes.

-An E-graph, $E$ defines the following operations @egg #footnote[this is one of many ways to define them]:
+An e-graph, $E$ defines the following operations @egg #footnote[this is one of many ways to define them]:
-- $"add"(E, n)$ adds the E-node n to the E-graph, if it already exists, it returns the existing E-class id, otherwise it returns a new E-class id. @egg
+- $"add"(E, n)$ adds the e-node n to the e-graph, if it already exists, it returns the existing e-class id, otherwise it returns a new e-class id. @egg
-- $"union"(E, a, b)$ unifies E-classes $a$ and $b$ in $U$ @egg.
+- $"union"(E, a, b)$ unifies e-classes $a$ and $b$ in $U$ @egg.
-- $"find"(E, a)$ returns the canonical E-class id for the E-class id a @egg.
+- $"find"(E, a)$ returns the canonical e-class id for the e-class id a @egg.
-- $"ematch"(E, p)$ performs E-matching on pattern p containing placeholder variables returning a list of tuples $(sigma, c)$, where $sigma$ is the variable substitutions and c is the root E-class id @egg.
+- $"ematch"(E, p)$ performs e-matching on pattern p containing placeholder variables returning a list of tuples $(sigma, c)$, where $sigma$ is the variable substitutions and c is the root e-class id @egg.

-Using these operations, rewrites on the E-graph can be implemented by first calling ematch and then add and union.
+Using these operations, rewrites on the e-graph can be implemented by first calling ematch and then add and union.

-To check if two expressions are equal in the E-graph, both can be added and their E-classes compared using their canonical E-class ids from find.
+To check if two expressions are equal in the e-graph, both can be added and their e-classes compared using their canonical e-class ids from find.

 === E-graphs invariants
-- All E-nodes in H are canonical ($n = "canonicalize"(n)$).
+- All e-nodes in H are canonical ($n = "canonicalize"(n)$).
-- H only maps to canonical E-class ids.
+- H only maps to canonical e-class ids.
-The invariants are to be enforced after every modification to the E-graph.
+The invariants are to be enforced after every modification to the e-graph.
-The invariants can be enforced by canonicalizing the E-nodes in H and unifying the E-classes when there is a collision in the map.
+The invariants can be enforced by canonicalizing the e-nodes in H and unifying the e-classes when there is a collision in the map.
-As an optimization, fixing the E-graph invariants may be delayed.
+As an optimization, fixing the e-graph invariants may be delayed.

-=== Extended E-matching semantics for egglog
+=== Extended e-matching semantics for egglog
-Egglog extends E-matching to include multiple patterns that share variables.
+Egglog extends e-matching to include multiple patterns that share variables.

 == Rule
 A rule is a tuple R = (V, P, A) where: